 Also, always pay attention to your investors.

-What they think is significant will be shown by the questions they ask and the comments they make.
+What they think is significant will be shown by the questions and comments they ask.

 Listening will lead to discovering those things that indicate the presence or absence of the X-factor.